-Genital herpes can be transmitted to the neonate during delivery.
+Genital herpes Genital Herpes Genital herpes is a sexually transmitted infection caused by human herpesvirus 1 or 2.
+It causes ulcerative genital lesions.
+Diagnosis is clinical with laboratory confirmation by culture, polymerase... read more can be transmitted to the neonate during delivery.
 Risk is high enough that cesarean delivery is preferred in the following situations:

 If visible lesions or prodrome is absent, even in women with recurrent infections, risk is low, and vaginal delivery is possible.
 If women are asymptomatic, serial antepartum cultures do not help identify those at risk of transmission.
 If women have recurrent herpes infections during pregnancy but no other risk factors for transmission, labor can sometimes be induced so that delivery occurs between recurrences.
 When delivery is vaginal, cervical and neonatal herpesvirus cultures are done.
 Acyclovir (oral and topical) appears to be safe during pregnancy.

 It is important to avoid giving antibacterials to pregnant patients unless there is strong evidence of a bacterial infection.
-Use of any antibacterial during pregnancy should be based on whether benefits outweigh risk, which varies by trimester (see Table: Some Drugs With Adverse Effects During Pregnancy for specific adverse effects).
+Use of any antibacterial during pregnancy should be based on whether benefits outweigh risk, which varies by trimester (see Drugs With Adverse Effects During Pregnancy Medications for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more for specific adverse effects).
 Severity of the infection and other options for treatment are also considered.